ECED 192 Early Childhood Education Practicum II • 4 Cr.

 Design, plan, and evaluate curriculum for young children.
 Related topics include: lesson planning, environmental arrangement, the appropriate use of learning materials, and making positive connections with young children.
-Includes nine hours per week of supervised laboratory participation.
-Prerequisite: ECED 191 and permission of instructor.
+Includes six hours per week of supervised laboratory participation.
+Prerequisite: ECED 191 with a C or better, and permission of instructor.

 Prerequisite: Conversational English skills and permission of instructor.
 Fee: $23.50 liability insurance paid once per year.
 Nine clinical hours per week.

 After completing this class, students should be able to:

 - Demonstrate the planning, implementation, and evaluation of developmentally appropriate practices through working in a classroom for young children, under supervision of a mentor teacher.

 - Demonstrate the ability to facilitate children's learning during individual, small and large group play-based activities, with sensitivity to individual and group needs.

 - Demonstrate techniques for communicating effectively with young children, using positive guidance techniques, and sensitivity to individual differences.

 - Document children's experiences and learning in a format that can be shared with children, colleagues, and families.

 - Design and implement a research project with practical application to an early childhood education setting.

 - Develop a professional portfolio documenting understanding of the NAEYC Core Standards for Teachers of Young Children.